bouquet1/phase2-react-project-Amazon-UCA5-broken-inventory-tracker/README.md

     I separeted AddIngredientsForm to have a clean data for ingredients recipe and avoid having many input boxes for this purpose.
 I also wanted user to see as a list below the input to easier manipulation.
 I wanna do it for the AddFormREcipe later.

 I copied the file to work on PATCH separately.
-I need to update review accordongly.
+I need to update review accordingly.

-RecipeDetails component as a child of AddRecipeForm will allow me to display the recipe details in a non-edit mode initially, and then switch to an edit mode when the user clicks the "Edit Recipe" button.
+    1. RecipeDetails component as a child of AddRecipeForm will allow me to display the recipe details in a non-edit mode initially, and then switch to an edit mode when the user clicks the "Edit Recipe" button.
 This way, I can provide a seamless user experience for updating the recipe details.

+    2. I need to activate update recipe button.
+How can I manipulate it in RecipeDetails?
+Callback from child to parent?
+I created selectedRecipe state variable to track which recipe the user wants to edit. then I wrote handleEditRecipe function and use it with onClick that with Edit Recipe button.

+    3.passed down the state, state setter and the handleEditRecipe function to addRecipe form.

+    4. I need to create controlled form in RecipeDetails so this component can deal with only editing the recipe.

+    5.It was challenging to figure out where and how to locate Recipe DEtails.
+When I import <RecipeDetails /> inside AddRecipe From it is located inside AddRecipe form which is a separate component just to be visible when Add Recipe button is clicked.
+So, I can't have <RecipeDetails /> inside AddRecipeForm as a child component.

+    When I added it inside Breakfast Recipes, I'm Recipe Details Component title is located at the end of all the single recipes that is rendered to display.

+    How can I implement <RecipeDEtails> in breakfast recipes so it can be under each single recipe when update recipe button is clicked?
+OK.
+I have added this code insoide rendering each recipe to dsiplay.

+    {/* Conditionally renders RecipeDetails under the selected recipe.Checks if the selectedRecipe state variable exists and if its id matches the id of the current breakfastRecipe.
+If true, the RecipeDetails comp will be rendered under the selected recipe */}
+    {selectedRecipe && selectedRecipe.id === breakfastRecipe.id && ( <RecipeDetails recipe={selectedRecipe} handleEditRecipe={handleEditRecipe} />)}

+    to test when I click Edit Recipe button I see title I'm Recipe Details Component under each recipe and also console logs the recipe obj and says I'm  selected for editing.
+Such an esciting moment!!!
+    Omg, it worked and this feels so good!!!!